xmonader/letsbuildacompiler-pretty/src/tutor04_interpreters.md

 ```

 If you've compiled and  tested  this  version of the interpreter,
-the  next  step  is to install function Factor, complete with
+the  next  step  is to install function `Factor`, complete with
 parenthesized  expressions.
 We'll hold off a  bit  longer  on  the
 variable  names.
-First, change the references  to  GetNum,  in
+First, change the references  to  `GetNum`,  in
-function Term, so that they call Factor instead.
+function `Term`, so that they call `Factor` instead.
 Now  code  the
-following version of Factor:
+following version of `Factor`:

 ```delphi
 {---------------------------------------------------------------}